 Having external accountability is a great way to keep walking the same path.
 Having a manager on your head constantly reminds you to make progress because you must show and prove it.
 When working on our own, just like in my case, it is easier to veer off course.
 For example, when I’m late in drafting my blog post, I get thoughts like, “It’s okay, I can publish it back-dated also.”

-Solution: Share your goals with someone who can provide support.
+Solution: Share your development goals for work with someone who can provide support.
 Trust your team if you have one, or make your clients (or subscribers) and deadlines your external help if you work alone.
 Use tools to set deadlines and reminders and track progress.

 Examples:

-Here are a few additional tips to remember when working with goals and making them work in the long run:
+Here are a few additional techniques to remember when working with either your personal development goals or professional development goals:

 Recommended Reading: The Ultimate FUSION method to set goals that last!